 We are always in need of volunteers to deliver noon time meals in Belmont, Bessemer City, Cherryville, Cramerton, Dallas, Gastonia, Lowell, McAdenville, Mt.
 Holly and Stanley.
 If you are looking for a volunteer opportunity and have an hour available, please call 704-862-7540.

 Protective Services for Adults responds to calls for the evaluation of concerns regarding abuse, neglect, self-neglect or exploitation of elderly and/or disabled adults and the mobilization of services to meet essential service needs.
-During the fiscal year, 399 adults received Adult Protective Services.
+During the fiscal year, 833 reports were received.

 To report instances of abuse, neglect or exploitation of an older or disabled adult, please call 704-862-7575 immediately.
 Your call will be kept confidential.

-Special Assistance In Home Program is an alternative to assisted living; qualified Medicaid eligible adults receive a package of individually designed services to prevent or delay entrance into long term care.
-During the fiscal year, 40 individuals participated in the program.
+Special Assistance In-Home Program is an alternative to assisted living; qualified Medicaid eligible adults receive a package of individually designed services to prevent or delay entrance into long term care.
+During the fiscal year, 47 individuals participated in the program.

 How to Apply for Services